ibm-cloud-docs/vpc/vsi_is_profiles.md

 Memory profiles are best for memory intensive workloads, such as large caching workloads, intensive database applications, or in-memory analytics workloads.
 The Memory profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).
 The following table shows all Memory profiles that are available for Intel&reg; x86-64.

 Memory profiles with the mx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), Germany (Frankfurt), Spain (Madrid), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
 {: preview}

-3rd generation profiles with the mx3d prefix are available in the Dallas, London, Frankfurt, Washington DC, Toronto, Madrid, Sydney, Tokyo, and Osaka regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
-For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
-{: preview}

 | Instance profile | vCPU / Cores | NUMA count | GiB RAM | Bandwidth cap (Gbps) | Instance storage (GB) |